-This UNESCO World Heritage site is a must see and it will most likely charm your pants off.
+This UNESCO World Heritage site is a must-see and it will most likely charm your bottoms off.
 Even though the state of Campeche is the least popular to visit among tourists in the Yucatan Peninsula, it still has a lot to offer.

 Check out all the colorful streets

-Besides being another cool UNESCO site to knock off your list the city is also filled to the brim with gorgeous colonial architecture with colorful pastel facades.
+Besides being another cool UNESCO site to knock off your list of amazing places to visit in the Yucatan Peninsula the city is also filled to the brim with colorful colonial architecture with pastel facades.

 One of the best things to do in Campeche is stroll through the cobblestone streets and be amazed with the gorgeous streets one building after another.
-Each street is as picture perfect as the next.
+Each street is as picture-perfect as the next.

 Dine on Calle 59

-Dining Calle 59 is one of the best things to do in Campeche.
+Dining Calle 59 is one of the best places to take a break while exploring all the best things to do in Campeche, Mexico.
 With tons of little restaurants to choose from that have seating on the cobblestone streets this spot wins for the best atmosphere.